|The sort of thing you're looking for.|

 very heavy ------ 2342 and up

-And I just want to say, even if you're a rock player, go to a local store and play a few "heavy", "rock" or "power" labeled cymbals-- and anything heavier than a medium-thin crash-- before you start ordering them blind online.
-I'm just saying.
+Even if you're a rock player, please go to a local store and play a few "heavy", "rock" or "power" labeled cymbals before you start ordering them blind online.

 The classic all-purpose set-up

-You can never go too far wrong with medium hihats and rides, and thin crashes, so if all else fails and you don't know what to get, get these:
+You can never go too far wrong with medium hihats and rides, and thin crashes.
+For any type of music.
+So if you don't know what to get, get these:

 A. Zildjian or Sabian AA: